-Avian Influenza (AI), also known as bird flu, is a disease that affects gamebirds, chickens, ducks, geese and other captive birds.
+Avian Influenza (AI), also known as bird flu, is a disease that affects gamebirds, chickens, ducks, geese and other poultry.
 It can also occur in many species of wild birds.

 Bird flu is present in many parts of the world and occurs in different forms or strains, each described by 'H' and 'N' numbers, eg.H5N8.
 All forms are contagious and can be spread between birds by direct contact or via bird droppings or contaminated environment, equipment and clothing.
 (Bird flu does not readily spread through the air).
-Some forms are highly pathogenic ('high path'), causing higher mortality.
-Others are low pathogenic ('low path') varieties, which can spread through bird populations but often do not kill any.
-Clinical signs can vary between species of bird and some species (for example ducks and geese) may show minimal clinical signs.
-'Low path' varieties can sometimes mutate into 'high path' forms.
+Some forms are highly pathogenic, killing nearly all the birds they infect Clinical signs can vary between species of bird and some species (for example ducks and geese) may show minimal clinical signs.; others are 'low path' varieties, which can spread through bird populations but often do not kill any.
+Low path varieties can sometimes mutate into high path forms.